 She put her skills to excellent use at the delightful Paris culinary bookstore and tea salon, La Cocotte.
-There Rachel concocted delicious sweet treats: she regularly provided catering for culinary book launches and hosted her own cookery classes on site.
+There Rachel concocted delicious sweet treats, regularly providing catering for culinary book launches and hosting cookery classes on site.
 Following the success of her edible endeavours at La Cocotte, she now works on culinary projects throughout the world.
 Her role as an international food creative has spanned six-course dinners and workshops in places as far-flung as London, Paris, Berlin, Milan, Melbourne, Sydney and Buenos Aires.

 She is also a food writer with books Barres à céréales, Granola et Muesli Faites Maison and Pâtes à Tartiner published by Marabout.
 Barres à céréales, Granola et Muesli Faites Maison has also been published in Dutch, Italian and most recently in English, and Pâtes à Tartiner in English.
 Her third cookbook (her first English book), The Little Paris Kitchen, was published by Penguin on 15 March 2012.
 This book has also been translated into Dutch, French, Italian, German, Danish, Japanese, Latvian, Russian, Portuguese, Polish, Taiwanese, Korean and Norwegian, and been published in the USA by Chronicle Books.